SSDL-SNU/DeepSNUPI/README.md

     > *streamlit run DeepSNUPI.py* <br/>

   - Seclect `GNN predict` tool for predictions
-  - Upload your own input files or select examples input files from `dataset` folder
+  - Upload your own input files or select input samples
   - Click to choose prediction methods and take the predictions in output folder

 # References and citing